 This workflow creates an XML snapshot file for the evidence record of an appeal case.
 This snapshot file is located in the Attachments view of the Evidence view for the appeal case, and contains the field values for the original case, for the active benefit plans that are associated with that case, and for the benefits that are associated with those benefit plans.
-Figure 27 on page 301 shows this workflow.
+The following image shows this workflow.